stonemjs/docs/src/docs/essentials/events.md

 ```

 - Lightweight and quick to implement.
-- No dependency injection — perfect for small tasks or nano apps.
+- No dependency injection, perfect for small tasks or nano apps.

 @tab Factory-based